gitbito/AI-Automation/documentation/create_overview_doc/README.md

 # High-Level Documentation Generator

 This script facilitates the automatic generation of high-level documentation for a given project directory.
-It aggregates module docstrings, creates a system overview, and generates flow maps for selected programming languages.
+It aggregates module details, creates a system overview, and generates flow maps for the provided project.

 ## Features